Roti Kapada Aur Makaan

-The film is about a family for which Bharat (Manoj Kumar) attempts to provide for after falling into a financial struggle.
+The film is about a family that Bharat (Manoj Kumar) attempts to provide for after falling into a financial struggle.
 The film also stars Amitabh Bachchan as Vijay, the brother of Bharat, and stars Zeenat Aman as Sheetal, Bharat's love interest, Moushumi Chatterjee as Tulsi, a friend of Bharat in poverty, and Shashi Kapoor as Mohan Babu, a wealthy businessman.
-It has been remade into the Telugu film Jeevana Poratam, and today is still considered to be highly influential, and one of the best Bollywood films of its era.
+It has been remade into the Telugu film Jeevana Poratam, and is still considered to be highly influential, and one of the best Bollywood films of its era.